Maria Swanenburg: Murders

 Swanenburg's motive was the payout of her victims' insurance or their inheritance.
 She had secured most of the insurance policies herself.

 Capture and imprisonment

 Swanenburg was caught after she poisoned the Frankhuizen family in December 1883.
 Her trial began on 23 April 1885.
 Swanenburg was found guilty of having killed at least three victims, and she was sentenced to life imprisonment in a correctional facility, where she died in 1915.
-She was famously known for whispering "Your face is killing me" in her victims' ears before stalking and eventually killing them.